yii-tools/forms/docs/file.md

-## Date
+## File

-[Date](https://www.w3.org/TR/2012/WD-html-markup-20120329/input.date.html#input.date) is a control that lets the user enter a date.
-It is displayed with a calendar widget in supporting browsers, which allows easy date selection.
-The format of the date is controlled by the `pattern` attribute, using the syntax described in the [HTML specification](https://www.w3.org/TR/2012/WD-html-markup-20120329/datatypes.html#common.data.date).
-If the `pattern` attribute is not specified, the user agent will provide a default value.
+[File](https://www.w3.org/TR/2012/WD-html-markup-20120329/input.file.html#input.file) is a control that lets the user select a file.
+The file(s) selected by the user can then be uploaded to a server with [PSR-7](https://github.com/php-fig/http-message), or manipulated by JavaScript via the [File API](https://www.w3.org/TR/FileAPI/).

 ### Example